SAP-samples/btp-secure-development/exercises/ex1/ex1.2/README.md

 ## 📌 6.
 Summary

-In these exercises, you have learned how to
+In these exercises, you have learned how to:
   - Mitigate Vertical Privilege Escalation by explicitly defining admin-only operations in `@restrict` rules.
   - Leverage CAP’s Role-Based Access Control (RBAC) to separate support and admin tasks.
   - Combine Declarative and Imperative Security for comprehensive protection: